 USP of Forex Brokers

-The advantage that forex brokers have is reputation, regulation and strong brands already.
+The advantage that forex brokers have is reputation, regulation and an already strong branding.
 It should not be difficult for them to pivot towards the digital currency industry.
-In particular, the regulatory climate is far more stable than 18 months ago in relation to digital currency, so there is greater certainty with respect to regulatory impact.
+In particular, the regulatory climate is far more stable than 18 months ago in relation to digital currency, which means that there is greater certainty with respect to regulatory impact.